 DuPont Co.
 (DD:US), the most valuable U.S. chemical maker, said it will eliminate 1,500 jobs after posting a smaller-than-estimated third-quarter profit and cutting its forecast on declining demand for paint pigment and solar cells.

-Net income (DD) dropped to $10 million, or 1 cent a share, from $452 million, or 48 cents, a year earlier, Wilmington, Delaware- based DuPont said today in a statement.
-Profit excluding earnings from the auto-paint unit and one-time items was 32 cents a share, trailing the 47-cent average of 14 analysts’ estimates (DD) compiled by Bloomberg.
+Net income (DD:US) dropped to $10 million, or 1 cent a share, from $452 million, or 48 cents, a year earlier, Wilmington, Delaware- based DuPont said today in a statement.
+Profit excluding earnings from the auto-paint unit and one-time items was 32 cents a share, trailing the 47-cent average of 14 analysts’ estimates (DD:US) compiled by Bloomberg.
 The shares fell.

 “About 60 percent of incremental earnings growth since 2009 has come from titanium dioxide,” Hassan Ahmed, a New York- based analyst at Alembic Global Advisors who rates the shares neutral, the equivalent of hold, said today by phone.
 “If that’s cycling down, it seriously jeopardizes Ellen’s earnings growth target and has quite serious ramifications for 2013 and beyond.”

 Profit this year from continuing operations will be $3.25 to $3.30 a share, which excludes one-time costs and about 41 cents of earnings from the auto-paint unit that’s being sold, DuPont said.
 That’s down from the company’s prior forecast (DD:US) of about $4.20 a share, or $3.79 a share adjusted to exclude auto paint, DuPont said in a slide presentation.
 The average of 17 estimates was for 2012 profit of $3.91.